 River birch trees (Betula nigra) are hardy in USDA zones 4 through 9.
 They are more heat tolerant than most of their birch relatives, making them a good choice in many parts of the southern U.S.

 They grow naturally in wet environments along river and stream banks, so they are used to very moist soil.
-They will tolerate soil that is acidic, neutral, or alkaline, as well as well or poorly drained.
+They will tolerate soil that is acidic, neutral, or alkaline as well as poorly or well-drained soil.
 Though they do best in moist conditions, they tolerate drier soil better than other birch trees do.

-These trees prefer full sun but will tolerate partial shade.
-They tend to grow between 40 and 70 feet in height.
+These trees prefer full sun but will permit partial shade locations too.
+They tend to grow between 40 and 70 feet (12-21 m.) in height.

 Growing River Birch Trees in the Landscape

-In nature, you will most likely find a river birch tree growing near water.
-Because of its affinity for wet, heavy soil, planting a river birch tree can fill in spaces where nothing else seems to grow.
+In nature you will most likely find a river birch tree growing near water.
+Due to its affinity for wet, heavy soil, planting a river birch tree can fill in spaces where nothing else seems to grow.